jcurve/jcurve-internal-docker-api-test/README.md

 **My server run is failing with "server is already running.
 Check /api/tmp/pids/server.pid."
 Help?**

 *Not sure if this will still happen when we set up with passenger so haven't looked into a permanent fix.
 For now, just `rm sweet_app/api/tmp/pids/server.pid`*

+# Conclusions

+The final set up to use docker and buildkite for dev and CI is very simple.

+The plan is detailed below:
+1. Create a docker-compose.yml in the api repository.
+1. Use a postgres image in compose and update the rails database.yml config, and ENV.
+1. Use a redis image in compose and update the rails config(?), and ENV.
+1. Create a Dockerfile in the api root folder that specifies the system dependencies for the image to run the Rails api.
+1. Add a build step to the